MaksimBankou/neudacha/cv.md

 # Maksim Bankou
 -------
 ## Contact info
+* *Minsk, Belarus*
 * *mobile: +375445800627*
 * *mail: bankov2016@gmail.com*
 * *discord nickname: Maksim Bankou (@maksimbankou)*
 ----

 ## Description
->I am currently working as a motion designer, I wanted to practice programming and get skills.
+I am currently working as a motion designer, I wanted to practice programming and get skills.
 In the future I would like to work as a full stack programmer.
 Also at the university I studied some programming languages, but at that time I chose computer graphics, now I decided to go deeper into programming as it gives much more room for development in many directions.

 -------

 ## Skils